 - Gowrie Victoria encourages individuals with disabilities to access Government subsidised training.
 Enrolment approval will be subject to the person’s ability to undertake tasks and the requirements of the course.

-To be eligible for a State and Federal Government subsidised place under the Skills First Program in 2019, you must meet the criteria below or use the Skills First Eligibility Flow Chart to assist you.
+To be eligible for a State and Federal Government subsidised place under the Skills First Program, you must meet the criteria below or use the Skills First Eligibility Flow Chart to assist you.

 - You must have a physical presence in Victoria whilst undertaking the qualification.